KushalNagMS/KrishiMitra---Crop-Finder/README.md

 ## Features

 - Database management system
-- --> html, css, javascript in frontend
+- --> html, css, javascript is used in frontend
-- --> flask is used for backend
+- --> flask is used for backend routing
+- --> flask-mysqldb is used for connecting with the MySQL
-- --> MySQL Workbench is used for database
+- --> MySQL is used for database storage

 ## Installation